brookshelley/brookshelley.github.com/movies.md

     power.
 Inexplicable wrestling manservants.
 Mincing Bruce Willis.
 The prothesis in this movie is _hella_ Beetlejuice.
 I loved it.

+46. **Friend Request**

+    Wow, this movie was garbage.
+I ended up skipping through it because the first 20 minutes were so painful.
+0 thumbs out of 20.

 ## 2016

 1. **Nine Lives**